Benefits for older and disabled unemployed persons

 Description

-You are entitled to the IOAW if:
+You are entitled to IOAW if:

-• You were born before January 1, 1965 and
+• you were born before January 1, 1965, and

 The cost-sharing standard

-Effective July 1, 2015, a cost-sharing standard was introduced in the IOAW.
 The cost-sharing standard only applies to single persons.

 The cost-sharing standard does not apply:

-• If you are cohabiting partners
+• if you are cohabiting partners

 • for persons up to 27 years of age